AlvaroJimenez/MarfeelTestDrive/EXAM.md

 ```

 ### 3. What is CSS minification?
-###  is the process of removing all unnecessary characters from source code without changing its functionality
+  Is the process of removing all unnecessary characters from source code without changing its functionality

 ### 4. What is CSS compression?